mileni98/data-warehouse/README.md

 # Data Warehouse Project

 The goal of this project is to create a Data Warehousing system that will provide apartment advertisers with helpful insights into their business performances.
-This will be implemented through an ECTL process, where input data is taken from various sources (Excel files, .txt files, and an OLTP database), transformed, and stored into a target relational database for querying.
+This will be implemented through an ECTL process, where input data is taken from various sources (Excel files, .txt files, and an OLTP database), preprocessed, transformed, and stored into a target relational database for querying.

 Three main business topics to cover are: